adityadhikale/TypeShift/README.md

 ## 💬 Feedback & Support

-We're constantly improving WildText!
+We're constantly improving TypeShift!
 If you have suggestions, feature requests, or encounter any issues, please don't hesitate to reach out.
-Your feedback helps make WildText better for everyone! 🌟
+Your feedback helps make TypeShift better for everyone! 🌟

 **Happy text manipulating!** ✨